ommaheshwari/ommaheshwari.github.io/_pages/about.md

   - /about.html/
 ---

-I am a Research Scholar in the Discipline of Electrical Engineering at nanoDC Lab, IIT Gandhinagar working with [Prof. Nihar Ranjan Mohapatra](niharmohapatra.github.io).
+I am a PMRF Research Scholar in the Discipline of Electrical Engineering at nanoDC Lab, IIT Gandhinagar working with [Prof. Nihar Ranjan Mohapatra](niharmohapatra.github.io).
 I am currently working on Machine learning assisted device-process co-optimization for next generation CMOS technologies.